PrimitiveBeing/find-devices/README.md

-# find-devices
+#find devices in local network
-bash script to find ip devices in local network
+bash script to find  devices in local network script uses ping tool to simple sweep devices in your local network